 I am also planning on traveling to Marrakesh in May.
 I do still want to go and I appreciate you advice, cabeyp, but I would love to hear from someone who is not directly involved in Morocco's tourism industry.

 Is it safe to travel to Marrakesh in a few weeks?

-Thanks about 7 years agoAnswered by Jane Smith via WorldNomads.com
+Thanks over 7 years agoAnswered by Jane Smith via WorldNomads.com

 Hey everybody, I'm planning to go to Marrakesh too mid of May .. to be honest I don't know what to do ! but what I heard from my friends who just came back from there that it would be safer now more than ever as the police men are everywhere and they will try their best to protect the summer season which is just started !

-i'll make up my mind tonight or tomorrow if i go or not :D about 7 years agoAnswered by Emad via WorldNomads.com
+i'll make up my mind tonight or tomorrow if i go or not :D over 7 years agoAnswered by Emad via WorldNomads.com

 Nathan, et al,

 hard at this stage to know what to make of this bombing (from a travel safety aspect).
 Suspicions but no confirmation yet that it was the work of Al Qaida and/or Islamic extremists.... and as such, was it a one-off or the start of a "terror campaign".
 Sorry but only time will tell on that, so keep abreast of news and developments in Morocco.